SpinalHDL/SpinalDoc/spinal/core/core_components.md

 ---

 # The `spinal.core` components
 The core components of the language are described in this document.
-It is part of the general [Spinal user guide](userGuide/).
+It is part of the general [SpinalHDL user guide](userGuide/).

 The core language components are as follows: